 At Faraday we follow a structured PSHE (Personal, Social, Health and Economic) and SEAL (Social and Emotional Aspects of Learning) curriculum programme based on children’s needs.

-Some PSHE is taught as a discrete subject, but much of it is taught through other subjects, eg Religious Education, Science, Geography and English.
+Some PSHE is taught as a discrete subject, but much of it is taught through other subjects including: Religious Education, Science, Geography and English.
 It is an integral part of each and every school day.

 Emphasis is placed on active learning through discussion, investigations and problem- solving activities.
 Children are rewarded for positive behaviour by members of staff in a range of ways, including earning house points, extra play, stickers and certificates.